 Merck introduced ivermectin for treating parasites in animals in 1981.
 Many dog lovers still administer a monthly dose of ivermectin (Heartgard) to their canine companions to prevent heartworm.

 Then the company discovered that ivermectin could also fight off the parasite Onchocerca volvulus that causes “river blindness” in humans.
 Infected Simulium black flies carry the larvae of this worm.
 It causes untold misery in Africa and Latin America.

-It has since been found to work against a range of parasites.
+In addition, ivermectin can help treat conditions beyond river blindness and heartworm disease.
 Although most of these are in the form of filaria, tiny thread-like worms, it is also effective against lice and scabies.

 “Numerous studies report low rates of adverse events, as an oral treatment for parasitic infections, scabies and head lice.
 Ivermectin has been used off-label to treat diseases associated with Demodex mites, such as blepharitis and demodicidosis.
 New evidence has linked Demodex mites to rosacea, a chronic inflammatory disease.
 Ivermectin has recently received FDA and EU approval for the treatment of adult patients with inflammatory lesions of rosacea, a disease in which this agent has been shown to be well tolerated.”

 None of this got anyone particularly excited.
 But then COVID-19 hit.

 The Coronavirus and Ivermectin?